 Indapamide are tablets for high blood pressure.
 They help prevent some serious health complications that high blood pressure can cause if it's not controlled properly.

 To make sure you do not miss any doses of your medications, you can reorder treatment with Zava.
 Fill in a short online assessment and your Zava Doctor will check to make sure treatment is still right for you.
 If it is, you can have you treatment delivery at no extra cost, or you can collect from a local post office.

 - Indapamide can be taken with or without food

 - Take one pill of indapamide at the same time each morning

-- You can cut or crush the tablet depending on the type of tablet you’re taking.
+- You may be able to cut or crush the tablet depending on the type of tablet you’re taking - always check with your pharmacist first, or send us a message through your Zava account.
 If you have problems with swallowing these, then it’s best to talk to your doctor about this

-Factors that affects which Indapamide dosage is right for you
+Factors that affect which indapamide dosage is right for you

 - Your age

 - How severe your condition is